mlzharov/sitewalker/README.md

 ## Caveats

-This program is not capable of working with dynamic sites, such as Single page applications.
+This program is not capable of working with dynamic sites, such as Single Page Applications.
 It makes some naive assumptions:

 * URLs from the same domain belong to the same site, which is not always true.
 * Different domains mean different sites. weather.yandex.ru